 Alexa Peters

-Alexa Peters is a Seattle-based freelance writer with a focus on arts & culture.
+Alexa Peters is a Seattle-based freelance journalist with a focus on arts & culture.
 Her journalism has appeared in Rolling Stone, The Washington Post, Downbeat, and The Seattle Times, among others.
-She’s currently co-authoring a book on the Seattle jazz community with jazz critic Paul de Barros, due to be published by The History Press in 2026.
+She’s currently co-authoring a forthcoming book on the Seattle jazz community with jazz critic Paul de Barros.

 -